shihankanungo/shihankanungo.github.io/india-trip.md

 Sadly, that means we won't be visiting _Olympus_.

+After lunch at _Sun of Wolf_, Shihan wanted to sample the Farmer's Market.
+I gave him $5 to spend as he wanted.
+He bought 4 sticks of honey for $1 and then a _Black Forest_ pastry, for which he had to beg me for $6 more, but in return, offered to share the pastry with me.
+He is becoming quite worldly-wise!!

 Revision/edits on _A_ are in hectic and full swing since morning.
 Arun was working past midnight yesterday.
 They are planning a major overhaul of the organization of the paper, which improves the paper significantly.
 I am very happy that Arun finally has found some time to devote to this project.
 I am hopeful that this time the target deadline will be met and in fact, a much